 - Do not tie a teething ring around your child's neck.
-The tie may strangle him.
+The tie may strangle him or her.

 - Schedule your child's first dental appointment.
-This should occur after your child's teeth begin to come in and before his first birthday.
+This should occur after your child's teeth begin to come in and before his or her first birthday.

 - Clean your child's teeth using a child-sized, soft bristle toothbrush and water.
-Clean his teeth twice each day.
+Clean his or her teeth twice each day.
 Begin adding a small amount of fluoride toothpaste to the toothbrush when your child is 2 years old.
 Teach your child to brush correctly.
 Do not let your child chew on the toothbrush or eat the toothpaste.

 - Do not let your child drink from a bottle while lying down or going to sleep.
 This can cause tooth decay and increase your child's risk of an ear infection.

-- Do not let your child walk around with his bottle.
+- Do not let your child walk around with his or her bottle.
 This can cause a tooth injury if your child falls.
-Do not let him drink from the bottle or breast for longer than a regular mealtime.
+Do not let him or her drink from the bottle or breast for longer than a regular mealtime.
 This can lead to tooth decay.

-- Do not give your child fruit juice until he is 6 months or older.
+- Do not give your child fruit juice until he or she is 6 months or older.
 Children younger than 6 years should drink no more than ½ cup to ⅔ cup each day.
 Too much juice can cause diarrhea, upset stomach, and tooth decay.
 Give your child juice from a cup, not a bottle.
 Buy 100% fruit juice that is pasteurized.